+NOTE: If you receive a validation error when attempting to save an IdP with a certificate, after resolving the error, you may need to upload the certificate again.
+For security purposes, certificates are not cached.

-- Sign Authentication Requests (optional): When you select this option, the service provider will always sign generated requests.
-If selected, upload the signing certificate, which is used to sign generated requests.
-Ensure the certificate is valid; an expired certificate will cause authentication to fail. - Signing Certificate Password (required if using a signing certificate that is password protected): Enter the password for the signing certificate.
-Characters entered in the field are masked for security. - 3.
-Click the SAVE button. - 4.
-Click the COPY button to copy the ACS URL and the service provider entity ID URL displayed in the message to configure on the external IdP.
+3. Click the COPY buttons to copy the ACS URL and the service provider entity ID URL displayed in the message to configure on the external IdP.
 Both of these values are case sensitive.
-So, the capitalization has to match between the values configured in OneStream IdentityServer and the external identity provider.
+So, the capitalization must match between the values configured in OneStream IdentityServer and the external identity provider.